OpheliaArrindell/Trichology_Glossary_Terms/README.md

 # Trichology Terms

-A glossary dataset of trichological, dermatological, cosmetic science, hair transplantation, nutrition, genetics, and research terms.
+A glossary dataset of trichological terms.

 ## Dataset